ttalexander2/chroma/README.md

 ----
 #### Notes
-- Currently single threaded, plans for a multi-threaded renderer in the future.
+- Engine is currently single threaded, plans for a multi-threaded renderer as well as a job system may be implemented in the future.
-- Audio is implemented using FMOD Studio, plans for a non-fmod audio backend will be implemted in the future.
+- Audio is implemented using FMOD Studio, plans for a non-fmod audio backend will be implemented in the future.
 - Only OpenGL renderer is implemented, a Vulkan backend is currently in the works.

 ---